mayask/sprout/README.md

 	if params := sprout.Params(r); params != nil {
 		log.Printf("matched route params: %#v", params)
 	}
-	next()
+	next(nil)
 })
 ```

 > **Order matters:** Middleware registered before a route runs first.
-Middleware registered after a route only executes if the route (or earlier middleware) calls `next()` or returns `sprout.ErrNext`.
+Middleware registered after a route only executes if the route (or earlier middleware) calls `next(nil)` or returns `sprout.ErrNext`.
 Middleware defined on parent routers wraps middleware/routes defined on child routers, so global behaviour is applied automatically.
+Use `next(err)` from any middleware to short-circuit the chain and run Sprout's error handling.

 ## OpenAPI & Swagger